The cliche that first impressions are everything is only a cliche because it’s true. And never more so than in the

 The ultimate takeaway here is that there is no one-size-fits-all approach.
 There are many ways to onboard users depending on the product or service you offer, so carefully consider exactly what your users need before deciding how to give it to them.

-There’s nothing wrong with spelling things out in detail for people if your app needs to be complex, but remember that the longer the onboarding process, the more necessary it will be to show new users some form of progress throughout it.
+There’s nothing wrong with spelling things out in detail for people if your product needs to be complex, but remember that the longer the onboarding process, the more necessary it will be to show new users some form of progress throughout it.

 The onboarding process is a brilliant opportunity to capitalise on the first impressions rule; make it easy to engage from the moment they land and engagement with the rest of your content will be an easier win in future.

 Onboarding users is crucial to any early-stage tech company

 The absence of a great onboarding process for a new tech company product is likely to result in the absence of any significant levels of engagement and conversions, which will ultimately mean lost customers and even potential brand advocates in the short-, medium- and long-term.

 That’s why, as part of my design consultancy services, I offer tech companies the kinds of UI and UX approaches that will make lasting first impressions on their customers.

 If you’d like to know more, why not schedule an appointment today to discuss how we can solve the problem of designing a way for you to solve your users’ problems?